fenago/docker-course/md/lab_6.md

     or networking driver, Docker will create the container using a `bridge` network.
 This network exists behind a `bridge` network interface configured in your host OS.
-Use `ifconfig` in a Linux or macOS Bash shell, or `ipconfig` in Windows PowerShell, to see which interface the Docker bridge is configured as.
+Use `ipconfig` to see which interface
+    the Docker bridge is configured as.
 It is generally called `docker0`:

     ```
-    ifconfig
+    ipconfig
     ```